radiantearth/model_ecaas_agrifieldnet_silver/docs/index.md

 Review the [GitHub repository README](../README.md) to get started running this model for new inferencing.

-## Methodology

 ### Training

-Prepare the data for tree models by computing the average values of the pixels within each field, then feature engineering by computing spatial variabilty, more vegetation, and flowering phenology indices.
+Prepare the data for tree models by computing the average values of the pixels within each field, then feature engineering by computing spatial variability, more vegetation, and flowering phenology indices.

 Zonal statistics  (mean , min, max, std) within different radiuses (0.50, 1.00, 1.50, 2.50, 3.50, 5.00) Km around each field

 ### Model

-Wighted average tree-based models: lightgbm. catboost, xgboost classifers.
+Weighted average tree-based models: lightgbm. catboost, xgboost classifers.

 ### Structure of Output Data

 - Predictions.csv: Final predictions text file, with 13 crops classes as following `Wheat, Mustard, Lentil, No Crop, Sugarcane, Garlic, Potato, Green pea, Bersem, Coriander, Gram, Maize, Rice`

-- veg_indices.csv: Extracted vegitation indices for each field.
+- veg_indices.csv: Extracted vegetation indices for each field.

-- Field_stats_indices.csv: Extracted statisitcs for each field.
+- Field_stats_indices.csv: Extracted statistics for each field.